AyrtonDev/AyrtonDev/README.md

 - Logic Program;
 - JavaScript;
 - Work experiences;
-- Something about tecnologies and/or life;
+- Something about technologies and/or life;;

 <br>